StephanHCB/go-mailer-service/README.md

 - The pre-made request logging library does not retrieve its logger from the context but instead uses the global logger instance.
 This is nice and good, until you want to have your requestIds logged, too.
   Then you are stuck coding up your own request logger middleware again.
+- The pre-made gin requestId middleware is completely useless - it doesn't read an existing requestId from the relevant header, if present, but instead always generates a new requestId
 - The fact that gin insists on using its own context rather than the standard go context makes it harder to wire up a lot of standard middlewares such as for authentication.
 - Gin uses printf for debug mode logging instead of the provided logger.
 You can turn it off, thankfully.